 Tangy, creamy Vegan Buttermilk Dressing will add a little extra somethin’ somethin’ to all of your summertime salads!

 This recipe makes about 2 cups of dressing.
 A serving is 2 tablespoons.

 - 1 teaspoon apple cider vinegar

-- 1 cup raw cashews, soaked for two hours, rinse and drained
+- 1 cup raw cashews soaked for two hours, drained, and rinsed

 - 3 tablespoons lemon juice

 - ¼ cup chopped fresh parsley loosely packed

 - ¼ cup chopped fresh chives loosely packed

 Mix together the apple cider vinegar and non-dairy milk, and let sit for 10 minutes.
 It will curdle, which is what you want.